ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 For more details, please please refer to: https://github.com/mosip/mosip/wiki/FRS-Admin-Services#26-mappings-of-registration-center-machine-and-user-mappings---createreaddelete-
 ## 6. Master Data Management [**[↑]**](#table-of-content)
 ### 6.1 View Master Data Types
+MOSIP allows Zonal Admin to view the master data type.
+The master data types are configured by the backend process.
+The system validates the privileges of Zonal Admin who raised the request to view the master data type and provides the master data type on successful validation.
+During the validation, if system does not validate the allocated privileges to the user, then throws an error notification.
 ### 6.2 View Master Data for Each Table
 ### 6.3 Manage Master Data [**[↑]**](#table-of-content)
 #### 6.3.1 Manage Document Type (Create, Update, Activate, Deactivate)